Knowledge Graph Embedding Methods for Entity Alignment: An Experimental Review: Introduction

 \item In Section~\ref{section:three}, we describe our framework for a fair empirical comparison of the different methods.
 We detail the extended testbed of datasets that exhibit diverse characteristics (w.r.t.
 KG density, entity naming, textual descriptions, etc.) usually encountered in reality along with the corresponding pre-processing pipelines.
 We additionally introduce the evaluation protocol and metrics capturing different aspects of the methods' effectiveness.

-\item In Section~\ref{section:four}, we report and analyze the results of a series of experiments conducted to answer the four open questions introduced previously, using a reliable, statistically sound methodology.
+\item In Section~\ref{section:four}, we report and analyze the results of a series of experiments, including a comparison to a state-of-the-art non-embedding-based method, PARIS~\citep{DBLP:journals/pvldb/SuchanekAS11}, conducted to answer the four open questions introduced previously, using a reliable, statistically sound methodology.
 First, we discover a statistical significant ranking of the methods according to their effectiveness across all real-world KGs of our testbed.
 Then, we study interesting trade-offs in terms of their effectiveness and efficiency.
-Last but not least, we extract statistically significant correlations between the methods' performance with various characteristics of our datasets (i.e., meta-features).
+Last but not least, we extract statistically significant correlations between the methods' performance with various characteristics of our datasets (i.e., meta features). \end{itemize}